aipmhub/chat-plugin-sdk/docs/guides/plugin-invoke.md

 ### 1. User Inquiry

-The user makes the following request to LobeChat:
+The user makes the following request to AiPMChat:

 ```json
 {